-In the language lab: check out tapes or CD to complete assignments from the workbook.
+$\underline{\text{In the language lab}} : \text{check out cassette tapes to complete assignments from the workbook}.$

-In the instructor's office: go during office hours or make appointments to get help with lessons studied in class; sign up for your oral practice.
+In the instructor's office: go during office hours and make appointments to get help with lessons studied in class; sign up for and attend your oral exam.

 Students are expected to attend class regularly and to prepare/ study outside of class.
 Unexcused absences will reduce the participation grade, and therefore affect the final grade.
-It is reasonable to expect to spend two hours outside of class for each hour spent in class; some students may need to spend additional time in order to achieve the grade they desire.
+It is reasonable to expect to spend two to three hours outside of class for each hour spent in class (i.e. a total of ten to fifteen hours a week); some students may need to spend additional time in order to achieve the grade they desire.